jabrena/liverobots/README.md

 Live Robots, is a educative project designed to create robots with Behaviors.
 The project will be developed using the educative platform Lego Mindstorms EV3.

+## Project status ##

+2013/10/06: Refactoring code...

+2013/10/05: First FSM running in EV3

+2013/09/10: Stable ANT file to build, package and deploy in EV3 brick

+2013/09/10: EV3 arrives home

 ## Brity project ##

-Brity is a project designed to develop EV3 robot using a FSM with SCXML to model the behaviours.
+Brity is a project designed to develop EV3 robot using a FSM to model the behaviours.

+To test the concept, I will develop simple robots with few behaviours to evolve the solution.

 ### BumperCar ###

 BumperCar is the classic example to understand the behaviour concept.
-In LeJOS, exist a package to model behaviours with Subsumption Architecture.
+In LeJOS, exist a package to model behaviours using Subsumption Architecture.

 Example: http://sourceforge.net/p/lejos/ev3/ci/master/tree/EV3BumperCar

-The another alternative is using a FSM to solve the same problem:
+In this project, I will try to explore another way to model behaviours.

 ![ScreenShot](https://raw.github.com/jabrena/liverobots/master/docs/scxml/BrityModel.png)

-### Youtube ###
+#### Youtube ####

-The first EV3 robot running a FSM with Apache Commons SCXML.
+BumperCar running in a EV3 robot using a FSM.

 http://www.youtube.com/watch?v=lU_vTx0f-vU&feature=youtu.be